 Nelson Howarth was a respected Springfield attorney and three-term mayor who was instrumental in convincing the Illinois General Assembly to establish the UIS (then Sangamon State University) campus in 1969.
 He later taught a course in municipal law and administration at SSU.
 The Mary and Nelson Howarth Memorial Scholarship was originally established by the family and friends in honor of his life and work.
 In later years, his wife’s name was added by the family, who continue to support the scholarship through generous donations.
 Applicants for the scholarship must be in good academic standing with a major in Public Administration, Public Affairs Reporting, Environmental Studies, Political Science or History.

-Thomas Shearer, who graduated from UIS in 1983 with a Bachelor's Degree in Environment and People, has established a new scholarship for students who are minoring in Environmental Studies.
-Currently, Environmental Studies at UIS is a graduate program, but Mr. Shearer has a great concern for students who are working toward their bachelor's.
-Because of that, he has specified that his scholarship will be given to an undergraduate student preferably majoring in a degree from the College of Public Affairs and Administration, who is minoring in environmental studies.
-The student can be either a fulltime or a part-time student.
-You can add to this new scholarship by using the donate button above this paragraph.
+Thomas Shearer, who graduated from UIS in 1983 with a Bachelor’s Degree in Environment and People, established a scholarship for students in Environmental Studies.
+At the time Mr. Shearer established the scholarship, Environmental Studies at UIS was a graduate program only.
+Mr. Shearer, however, had a great concern for students who are working toward their bachelor’s, so he has specified that preference be given to an undergraduate student who is minoring in environmental studies.
+Preference is now given to undergraduate students majoring in Environmental Studies.

 Not interested in any of the funds above?
 Then you can create your own scholarship fund that targets the students you specify in the Environmental Studies Department.
 As the principle donor of this new scholarship, you would get to name the fund and establish the selection criteria.